 One of the main ways that Monsanto is trying, as their motto says, to “produce more, conserve more,” is through the use of genetically engineered products.
-Let’s be clear here that genetically engineered is the same as saying genetically modified and genetically altered.
-The genetics have been changed.
+Let’s be clear here: Genetically engineered is the same as saying genetically modified and genetically altered; the genetics have been changed.

 But that’s not all.
-The continued heavy use of Round Up is being implicated as the cause for a strain of ‘superweeds’ which are resistant to previously effective herbicides.
-I can’t stop here when it comes to Monsanto’s Round Up because scientific data now reveals that Round Up is being linked to cancers.
+The continued heavy use of Roundup is being implicated as the cause for a strain of ‘superweeds’ that are resistant to previously effective herbicides.
+I can’t stop here when it comes to Monsanto’s Roundup because scientific data now reveals that Roundup is being linked to cancers.

-In a study by oncologists Dr. Lennart Hardell and Dr. Mikael Eriksson, it was revealed that use of the herbicide, glyphosate (aka Round Up,) is linked to non-Hodgkin’s lymphoma.
-(Link)
+In a study by oncologists Dr. Lennart Hardell and Dr. Mikael Eriksson, it was revealed that use of the herbicide glyphosate (a.k.a.
+Roundup) is linked to non-Hodgkin’s lymphoma.

 Monsanto: A Company Full of Toxins and Lies

 When it comes to doing business, it’s vital to put your money where your values lie.
 Monsanto is a company full of lies and spreading toxins throughout the world in the name of making money.